 The Iron Woods: A twisted forest around the Trollholds of Angrboda the Giantess, exiled mother of the Norse deity Loki.

-The Giant-Hold of Prymheimr: An enclave of frost giants and stone stones.
+The Giant-Hold of Prymheimr: An enclave of frost giants and stone giants.

 The Giant-Old of Gastropnir: An enclave of hill giants, stone giants and ogres.